finos/common-domain-model/documentation/source/documentation.rst

-   assign-output resetPrimitive -> before: contractState assign-output resetPrimitive -> after -> contract: contractState -> contract assign-output resetPrimitive -> after -> updatedContract: <"To handle the various ways Contracts can change over time, ">
+   assign-output resetPrimitive -> before: contractState assign-output resetPrimitive -> after -> contract: contractState -> contract assign-output resetPrimitive -> after -> updatedContract:
      ResolveUpdatedContract(contractState, observation, date)

 .. note:: The Reset Event only resets some values on the contract but does not calculate nor pay any cashflow.
 Any cashflow calculation and payment would be handled separately as part of a Transfer Event which, when such cashflow depends on any resettable values, will use the values updated as part of the Reset Event (as is the case of the *Equity Cash Settlement Amount*).